 – Debriefs student’s strengths and weaknesses

 – Student feedback form

-Level 3 is a course and exam that requires students to travel safely and efficiently in avalanche terrain.
-Field days will include travel on rugged terrain up to and exceeding 30 degrees, trail breaking, and 8 hours of travel carrying a day pack with rescue equipment and clothing.
+AIARE 3 is a course that requires students to travel safely and efficiently in avalanche terrain.
+Students arrive mentally and physically prepared for 6-7 days of travel on rugged terrain up to and exceeding 30 degrees, trail breaking, and 8 hours of travel carrying a day pack with rescue equipment and clothing.

-- Experience applying the Level 2 skills and knowledge in a professional or personal program is required.
+- Experience applying the AIARE 2 skills and knowledge (including observation and recording techniques) in a professional or personal program is required.

-- Must be able to find (by probe) two transceivers buried in a 30m by 30m area in six minutes.
-(One transceiver is buried 30cm below the surface; the second is buried 40-60 cm below the surface 3 to 4m apart.).
-Led a rescue team in a mock avalanche rescue scenario OR have training and experience in a professional search and rescue group (e.g. ski patrol, etc.)
+– Must be able to find (by probe) two transceivers buried in a 30m by 30m area in six minutes.
+(One transceiver is buried 80 cm below the surface and the second is buried 120 cm below the surface, 4-5m apart.).
+Note, whenever possible practice with transceivers buried at least 1m deep; and searching for at least two conflicting signals. – Led a companion rescue team in a mock avalanche rescue scenario OR have training and experience in a professional search and rescue group (e.g. ski patrol, etc.).

-- Prior to the start of the Level 3 course, it is required that the student complete the Pre- Course Quiz which is handed in to the course leader at the start of the course.
+- Prior to the start of the AIARE 3 course, it is required that the student complete the Pre-Course Quiz, and bring a printed and complete hard copy to hand-in at the course start.

-- Attending the classroom sessions, completing the homework assignments to a professional level and participating in the group learning sessions.
+- Attending the classroom sessions including the twice-daily morning and evening forecast and analysis meetings.
+Students are required to completing the homework assignments to a professional level and participate in the group discussions and sessions.

 - Attending the field sessions and participating in the group discussions and exercises.